January 13, 2022 9 min read

 Although it might include a limited range of motion, the hanging leg raise does its number on various muscles in the upper and lower body.
 Other than its primary function of increasing core strength, this exercise is also a great way to maintain balance, stability and increase your grip strength.The hanging leg raise helps to strengthen the wrist in preparation for weighted exercises and also improves shoulder flexibility and mobility.

-It strengthens these muscles and reduces the strain placed on them by your body weight, reducing pain in the pelvic area.While the hanging leg raise by itself is not a belly fat-burning exercise, it helps to achieve a toned midsection when paired with the right exercises and fat-blasting moves.
-Combining these exercises with our SHREDDED STACK guarantees fat loss, switching the fat for healthy lean muscle as our formula burns fat away.All in all, leg raises are an essential full-body exercise that belongs in your routine.
+It strengthens these muscles and reduces the strain placed on them by your body weight, reducing pain in the pelvic area.While the hanging leg raise by itself is not a belly fat-burning exercise, it helps to achieve a toned midsection when paired with the right exercises and fat-blasting moves, and combining these exercises with the SHREDDED STACK is a recipe for consistent fat loss.

 To do the hanging leg raise: